assets-analysis-platform/assets-analysis-platform/projects/uniswap-exchange/extract-ur-transactions-pipeline/README.md

 ### Components
 * Airflow scheduler - Manages and monitors the flow of tasks, triggers the task instances whose dependencies have been met.
 * Apache Spark cluster - Data processing framework used to process Ethereum Blockchain data in a distributed manner.
-* Redis (Remote Dictionary Server) - In-memory data store, used by Spark cluster for retrieving Ethereum contracts ABI (Application Binary Interface) and for caching repeatable operations.
+* Redis (Remote Dictionary Server) - In-memory data store, used by Spark cluster for retrieving Ethereum contracts ABIs (Application Binary Interfaces), token names, token symbols and for caching repeatable operations.
-* Etherscan API - Used for smart contract ABI retrieving if ABI is not present in Redis cache.
+* Etherscan API - Used for transaction decoding support (only if the given information is not yet present in the Redis cache).
-The response from the server (missing ABI) is automatically added to the Redis to avoid future requests for the same ABI.
+* Moralis API - Used for retrieving token names, symbols and other details.
+API responses are cached in Redis.

 ## Airflow graph
 ![airflow-graph.png](docs/airflow-graph.png)